miracle2k/webassets/docs/upgrading.rst

   renamed ``less_ruby``, and ``less`` now uses the new NodeJS/Javascript implementation, which a while ago superseded the Ruby one.

-- The ``rebuild`` command (of the command line mode) has ben renamed to ``build``.
+- The ``rebuild`` command (of the command line mode) has been renamed to ``build``.

-- The command line interface now requires to external dependency ``argparse`` on Python versions 2.6 and before. ``argparse`` is included with Python starting with version 2.7.
+- The command line interface now requires the external dependency ``argparse`` on Python versions 2.6 and before. ``argparse`` is included with Python starting with version 2.7.